Books/The Sixth Extinction: An Unnatural History

 I was struck by how the small species like moss or fungi can wreak total havoc, same with small changes to sensitive systems like ocean PH.

-I was a little worried about the book being slightly out of date, however it stands the test of time with apblom.
-Some of the finer scientific deatils were, and still are unknown, the major conclusions all totally valid.
-Some of this stems from the author's presentation of some seemingly obvious points, her endeavour to seek out alternate explanations and to not simply spell out doom is appriciated by this reader.
-(There is still pleanty of doom, don't worry if that's what you want!)
+I was a little worried about the book being slightly out of date, however it stands the test of time with aplomb.
+Some of the finer scientific details were, and still are unknown, the major conclusions all totally valid.
+Some of this stems from the author's presentation of some seemingly obvious points, her endeavour to seek out alternate explanations and to not simply spell out doom is appreciated by this reader.
+(There is still plenty of doom, don't worry if that's what you want!)